 As far as I know, there haven’t been any comprehensive surveys of global vegetarianism and veganism.
 Nevertheless, it is generally accepted that India is home to the largest population and percentage of vegetarians in the world, followed by Taiwan or Israel.
 Vegetarianism is also popular in Austria, Australia, Brazil, and Germany.
 The US is not an especially vegetarian country.
 The average American eats 120 kilograms of meat each year — as much as 40 average Bhutanese.
+In fact, Americans, on average, eat more mea than any other people in the world.
 Not coincidentally, coronary heart disease is the primary cause of death in the US.
 Personal health reasons aren’t the only reason people abstain from eating animals.
 Vegetarianism (and not driving cars) are the two biggest steps one can take to reduce climate damage (only China produces more CO2 — and they have four times the population).
 Other vegetarians abstain from eating animals for the sake of the animal’s health — that is to say, there’s something unhealthy about being eaten.

 As of 2017, there were 18,975 dedicated vegetarian restaurants in the US.
 The state with the most vegetarian and vegan restaurants is, not surprisingly, California, which suggests that although America isn’t a very vegetarian country, California is a very vegetarian state and Southern California is likely the nation’s most vegetarian region.
 The history of vegetarianism in the Southland was really interesting for me to research.
 There were mystical Victorian-era fruitarian cults; grain-obsessed white supremacists; post-war Yoga-practicing proto-hippies; mock meat-loving Taiwanese immigrants; and many other colorful communities and individuals.
 As always, corrections and additions are heartily encouraged!